oculometric/framework-renderer/README.md

 While in debug/fly mode, you gain a debug overlay which is drawn on top of the post processing, showing the transforms of each object (emptys, meshes, cameras, lights).

+Also while in this mode, you can actually edit the scene!
+First, click to select an object (based on bounding boxes).
+Now you can use G followed by mouse movement to move an object around.
+R to rotate, F to scale.
+Click to confirm each operation, or press escape to cancel.

 ## Features

 ### Lighting
 - point, spot, and directional lights
 - up to 8 lights in total
-- shadow maps (functional for spot and directional lights)
+- realtime shadow maps (functional for spot and directional lights)
 - lights as scene objects (can be transformed, parented, etc)

 ### Shading